diegoescribanog/DSND-Project-2/README.md

 - Web deployment: Flask.

-Additionally, it is necessary to install  the library Iterstrat ([more info here](https://github.com/trent-b/iterative-stratification)), to perform stratified train-test split on the multi-label dataset
+Additionally, it is necessary to install the library Iterstrat ([more info here](https://github.com/trent-b/iterative-stratification)), to perform stratified train-test split on the multi-label dataset.

 The code should run with no issues using Python versions 3.*.